 The Left Sidebar contains a number of useful features.
-Most of these features deal with changing the way tha the chart looks or filtering and understanding the data shown in the main viewport.
+Most of these features deal with changing the way that the chart looks or filtering and understanding the data shown in the main viewport.

-Immediately below the search bar are a number of drop down selections that allow users to change the way their charts looks.
+Immediately below the search bar are a number of drop-down selections that allow users to change the way their chart looks.

 Under the chart styling options are three sections detailing the meaning of various symbols used in the chart.